Chrissy Houlahan

 Christina Marie Houlahan (/'huːləhaen/ HOO-lə-hann; née Jampoler; born June 5, 1967) is an American politician, engineer, and former United States Air Force officer.
-A member of the Democratic Party, she is serving as the U.S. representative from since 2019.
+A member of the Democratic Party, she has served as the U.S. representative from since 2019.
 The district includes almost all of Chester County, a suburban county west of Philadelphia, as well as the southern portion of Berks County including the city of Reading.
 She was first elected in 2018, defeating Republican Greg McCauley in the midterms.

 Early life and education

 Houlahan spent her childhood on various U.S. naval bases across the country, including on Oahu.
 Her father, Andrew C. A. Jampoler, a naval aviator, was born in Lviv, Ukraine, in 1942, to a Jewish family; he and his mother, who also survived the Holocaust, emigrated to the United States when he was four years old.
 He became a historian and author.

 Houlahan, citing her idols as Indiana Jones and Sally Ride, earned her bachelor's degree in engineering from Stanford University in 1989, on an AFROTC scholarship.
 She then earned a master's degree in Technology and Policy from the Massachusetts Institute of Technology in 1994.